pearu/f2py/doc/package_structure.rst

   * `.get_classes()` - returns a list of `Statement` classes that are valid as a content of given block statement.

-The following one line statements are defined:
+The following one-line statements are defined:

   `Implicit`, `TypeDeclarationStatement` derivatives (see above), `Assignment`, `PointerAssignment`, `Assign`, `Call`, `Goto`, `ComputedGoto`,